se-edu/learningresources/contents/projectManagement/AgileDevelopment.md

 - **Structural rigidity in larger organisations**

 If the team is operating in the context of a large organisation, agile development may not work out as well as it promises to.
 Unsurprisingly, transiting to agile development in large organisations poses great challenges because large organisations tend to have many established protocols and workflows in place.
 These protocols may then be familiar to the organisations but are not necessarily in line with agile principles and ideals, but discarding them entirely would cause huge disruptions to the organisations.
 To combat this, larger organisations can think about [hybrid models](https://www.agilealliance.org/what-is-hybrid-agile-anyway/) - combining Agile methods with other non-Agile techniques that the organisation is currently accustomed to.

+## Putting it all together: The Spotify success story

+By now, you should have gained a healthy understanding of agile development: **what** it is, **why** we should adopt it, and **how** we can adopt it.
+As a conclusion, let us look at a small example of how [Spotify](https://www.spotify.com/sg-en/) - a Swedish music, podcast and video streaming service with over 70 million paying subscribers in 2018 - managed to apply agile development successfully to reap the benefits associated with agile development.

+>In 2015, a small team in Spotify had an idea to solve a long-standing problem: how could users find the music they would really love in a library of millions of songs?...The team didn’t need a whole lot of ROI analyses or go up a steep hierarchical chain to get management approval to change the firm’s strategic plan.
+In an Agile setting, it was quick and easy for the team to carry out a series of tests.
+When the innovation, now known as Discover Weekly, was deployed just a few months later, it was a wild success—becoming not just a new feature but a global brand, resulting in an influx of millions of new users.
+The Discover Weekly team is just one of more than 100 small teams at Spotify, which has deployed Agile approaches to all work since its inception in 2008.
+>
+> -- from [Can big organizations be agile?](https://www.forbes.com/sites/stevedenning/2016/11/26/can-big-organizations-be-agile/#316f8d6238e7) by Steve Denning

+[Having been agile (albeit under the Scrum framework then) since its inception in 2008](https://medium.com/project-management-learnings/spotify-squad-framework-part-i-8f74bcfcd761), Spotify has made full use of the fact that agile development is flexible, iterative and people-oriented to push out their new ideas efficiently.
+In this case, Spotify could steer the firm's strategy in a novel direction after sudden inspiration ("flexible"), and implemented the new feature in steps by "carry[ing] out a series of tests" ("iterative") while working together in a small group known as the *Discover Weekly* team ("people-oriented").

+[And Spotify is not the only company to have benefitted from agile development](https://www.forbes.com/sites/stevedenning/2016/11/26/can-big-organizations-be-agile/#316f8d6238e7).
+Evidently, agile development has the potential to do much for your project and organization - but only after you learn how to unleash this potential proper.

 ## Other related resources